2017 MEMPHIS to NEW ORLEANS

 Day 2, Monday, Dec 18 – Memphis, TN (5PM)

-Premium Shore Excursions: NO INTEREST! – TOO MUCH ELVIS!
-2017 Pre-Cruise: The "King's" Memphis City Tour Including The Graceland Mansion Price $99.00 Duration 5.5 hours
+Premium Shore Excursions: NO – WAY TOO MUCH ELVIS!
+AND NOT FOR THE PRICE.
+2017 Pre-Cruise: The "King's" Memphis City Tour Including the Graceland Mansion Price $99.

-None of the "Premium Shore Excursions" look much good so I won't take any of them.
-I won't even to bother to list them in these notes.
+None of the “Premium Shore Excursions” offered are of any real interest (and not for the prices they want) so I won’t take any of them.
+I won’t even list any more of them in these notes.

 Day 3, Tuesday, Dec 19 – Greenville, MS